 Any break character received by the UART will be managed as a framing error.
 The receiver will count and expect a certain number of bit times as specified by the values programmed into the BNO and STOPS bits.
 If the break is much longer than 13 bit times, the reception will be considered as complete after the number of bit times specified by BNO and STOPS.
 The RXIF bit is set, FERR is set, zeros are loaded into the receive data register, interrupts are generated if appropriate and the RIDLE bit is set.
-If a long break signal has been detected and the receiver has received a start bit, the data bits and the invalid stop bit, which sets the FERR flag, the receiver must wait for a valid stop bit before looking for the next start bit.
+A break is regarded as a character that contains only zeros with the FERR flag being set.
+If a long break signal has been detected, the receiver will regard it as a data frame including a start bit, data bits and the invalid stop bit and the FERR flag will be set.
+The receiver must wait for a valid stop bit before looking for the next start bit.
 The receiver will not make the assumption that the break condition on the line is the next start bit.
-A break is regarded as a character that contains only zeros with the FERR flag set.
-The break character will be loaded into the BIDLE read only flag will go high when the stop bits have not yet been received.
-The receiption of a break character on the UART registers will result in the following:
+The break character will be loaded into the buffer and no further data will be received until stop bits are received.
+It should be noted that the RIDLE read only flag will go high when the stop bits have not yet been received.
+The reception of a break character on the UART registers will result in the following:

-- The framing error flag, FERR, will be set. - The receive data register, RXR, will be cleared. - The OERR, NF, PERR, RIDLE or RXIF flags will possibly be set.
+- · The framing error flag, FERR, will be set. - The receive data register, RXR, will be cleared. - The OERR, NF, PERR, RIDLE or RXIF flags will possibly be set.